snowch/bluemix-spark-examples/examples/README.md

 #### Redis on compose

-- Push data to Redis on compose (TODO)
+- Batch Push data to Redis on compose (TODO)
-- Pull data from Redis on compose (TODO)
+- Batch Pull data from Redis on compose (TODO)
 - Streaming Push data to Redis on Compose (TODO)
 - Streaming Pull data from Redi on Compose (TODO)